Incrementally copy new and changed files based on LastModifiedDate by using the Copy Data tool

 In the Folder path section, browse for and select the destination folder, and then select OK.

 On the Settings page, under Task name, enter DeltaCopyFromBlobPipeline, then select Next.
 Data Factory creates a pipeline with the specified task name.

 On the Summary page, review the settings and then select Next.

 On the Deployment page, select Monitor to monitor the pipeline (task).

 There's only one activity (the copy activity) in the pipeline, so you see only one entry.
-For details about the copy operation, select the Details link (the eyeglasses icon) in the ACTIVITY NAME column.
+For details about the copy operation, on the Activity runs page, select the Details link (the eyeglasses icon) in the Activity name column.
 For details about the properties, see Copy activity overview.

 Because there are no files in the source container in your Blob storage account, you won't see any files copied to the destination container in the account:

 Create an empty text file and name it file1.txt.
 Upload this text file to the source container in your storage account.
 You can use various tools to perform these tasks, like Azure Storage Explorer.